• Skip to content

 What does intensive interaction involve?

 The intensive interaction practitioner plays with the child, responding to what the child does by imitating and joining in, much like a parent imitates and takes turns with a baby.
-The practitioner develops the play into activities and games that explore and practise communication skills.
+The therapist develops the play into activities and games that explore and practise communication skills.

-The interaction goes at the child’s pace and follows the child’s interests, and the practitioner pauses to watch what the child does next before responding.
+The interaction goes at the child’s pace and follows the child’s interests, and the therapist pauses to watch what the child does next before responding.
 The session stops when the child has had enough.

 To start with, the sessions might last just a few minutes, but they get longer as the child’s skills develop.